-Stephen was born in Canada but grew up in Scotland and the Republic of South Africa.
+Born in Canada, Stephen grew up in Scotland and the Republic of South Africa.

-He has had short stories published in various magazines, anthologies and broadcast on local radio.
-His stage/radio scripts have been performed at the New Venture Theatre, Brighton, the Alma Tavern Bristol, the Actors Guild in London and on the Bath, Salisbury and Stroud Fringes.
+His short stories have been published in various magazines, anthologies and broadcast on local radio.
+His stage and radio scripts have been performed at the New Venture Theatre, Brighton, the Alma Tavern Bristol, the Actors Guild in London and on the Bath, Salisbury and Stroud Fringes.

 I have included two short pieces, A Traveller’s Tale and News from the North.

 A collection of my short stories, Remember My Name and Other Stories, is available as an eBook on Amazon and iTunes.

 A Traveller’s Tale

 Anton Göbler made his last voyage today, a distance of not quite two miles.
 Short compared to the journeys that made him famous and also slow, Anton weighing several tonnes, once you included the granite base.
 With the help of a dozen large men (plus van) from the city’s Parks Department, Anton left the dusty square in which he was placed a hundred years ago.
 By evening his bronze face, green with age, was gazing at our city’s main train station, surrounded by late commuters.